tinacms/tina.io/content/blog/simple-markdown-blog-nextjs.md

 Brain is the seed of intelligence something incredible is waiting to be known.
 ```

-Also, create a `static` folder within `src`.
+Also, create a `public` folder in the root.
 This is where you will keep images.

 > **Note:** The _static_ folder [has been deprecated](https://github.com/zeit/next.js/blob/master/errors/static-dir-deprecated.md) in favor of _public_.
 To make the switch without changing file paths, create a `public` directory and move `static` into it.